paradiselabs-ai/WebSplat/claudeDev_docs/devNotes.md

 - Added an adjustable autonomy and creativity meter for AI agents
 - Created a main chat interface for user-AI interaction
 - Implemented tabs for different aspects of website development (UI design, monetization, SEO)
-- Added a toggle-able window view for UI design progress
+- Added a toggle-able window view for UI design progress with live TSX rendering
+- Successfully implemented live TSX preview using react-live library

 ## Current Focus
-- Implementing the new React/Next.js frontend
+- Implementing backend routes to support the new frontend functionality
 - Refactoring the AI agent system to support the hierarchical workflow
 - Integrating web search functionality
 - Implementing the autonomy and creativity control system